Seven-Limit Just Intonation

 All together we get a pretty basic justly tuned major with the addition of AcM2, SbAc4 ( justly tuned to 21/16), and SpGrM7 (justly tuned to 40/21).
 So it seems like we're not going to get very septimal music out of this, but maybe you want something conservative for your first exploration with septimality.
 If so, I've got just the chord space for you.
 On the other hand, if you have septimal chords on ^2, ^5, and ^7, you can push that really far.
 Like, in jazz, no one will bat an eye if you do a long sequence of 2-5-1 chord progressions based on a randomly modulating tonic.
 You can totally make a song that is 2/3rds septimal using just this chord space.

 Principle 1).
-No just with septimal thirds.
+No just m7 with septimal thirds.
 The just minor seventh, m7, tuned to 9/5, sounds bad in septimal chords.
 I didn't guess that this would be the case, but I find it to be true quite reliably.
 It doesn't sound good against the septimal thirds, Sbm3 and SpM3, and it doesn't sound good against a septimal sub-diminished fifth, tuned to (7/5).

 Principle 2).
-No M7 with septimal thirds: If you have a perfect fifth, P5, instead of Sbd5, then you can use any of the obvious thirds: [Sbm3, m3, M3, SpM3] to form a triad.
+No just M7 with septimal thirds.
+If you have a perfect fifth, P5, instead of Sbd5, then you can use any of the obvious thirds: [Sbm3, m3, M3, SpM3] to form a triad.
 Both septimal sevenths, Sbm7 and SpM7, work well as extensions to any of those triads.
 The Sbm7 sounds a little better, but they're both good and functional.
 I ruled out m7 as an extension if the third is septimal in principle 1.
 The just M7, as an extension to septimal chords, doesn't sound quite as bad as that, but it's still pretty bad.
 Definitely a step below SpM7, and I think we can do without it.

 Principle 3).
 No SpM3 with Sbd5.
 The septimal sub-diminished fifth is surprisingly beautiful.
-It sound good in a triad with [Sbm3, m3, or M3], respectively tuned to (7/6, 6/5, and 5/4).
-The Sbm3 triad sounds a little better and the the just third triads sound a little worse, but they're all good and functional.
+It sounds good in a triad with [Sbm3, m3, or M3], respectively tuned to (7/6, 6/5, and 5/4).
+The Sbm3 triad sounds a little better and the just third triads sound a little worse, but they're all good and functional.
 All of these triads can also be extended with (Sbm7, SpM7, or M7), tuned to (7/4, 27/14, and 15/8) respectively.
 The Sbd5 does not work well in a triad with SpM3, tuned to 9/7.
 The Sbd5 and SpM3 are separated by an interval of a SbSbd3, tuned to 49/45, which is apparently dissonant.
 Now we know.

 In the introduction of this chapter, I talked about the piece "Winter Septimalia" by composer Mannfishh.
 I'm going to write about the principles and tricks behind the piece as I figure them out.